Category: Areas

 • Carefully managed to prevent airborne fibres,

-• Delivered to certified waste centres in Lower Hartshay that can process asbestos securely.
+• Delivered to certified waste centres in Langwith that can process asbestos securely.

 Improper disposal, such as fly-tipping, can lead to severe penalties and danger.

-Step-by-Step: How to Find a Licensed Asbestos Disposal Site Near Lower Hartshay
+Step-by-Step: How to Find a Licensed Asbestos Disposal Site Near Langwith

-1. Contact Your Local Authority Your council may run recycling centres that allow for domestic asbestos disposal.
+1. Contact Your Local Authority Many local authorities have one or more household waste recycling centres (HWRCs) that accept small quantities of asbestos from domestic properties.
 Start by visiting your council's website and searching for "asbestos disposal."

 You may also search the national register at https://www.gov.uk/asbestos-in-home.
 Find a local asbestos disposal site on GOV.UK